godotengine/godot-docs/classes/class_surfacetool.rst

 - void **add_weights** **(** :ref:`PoolRealArray<class_PoolRealArray>` weights **)**

-Specifies weight values for next vertex to use. ``weights`` must contain 4 values.
+Specifies weight values to use for the *next* vertex. ``weights`` must contain 4 values.
+If every vertex needs to have this information set and you fail to submit it for the first vertex, this information may not be used at all.

 ----